🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Conversion metrics come first, folks.

-Auditing ads can be a complex process, so we’ll try to boil it down into the most important points.
-Working with your ads more granularly will take more time and testing to find the best outcomes–so for now, let’s look at the big picture.
+Auditing ads can be a complex process, so let’s focus on the most important points.
+Working with your ads more granularly will take more time and testing to find the best outcomes, so let’s look at the big picture.

-One simple thing to check, however, is if your ads are relevant to the keywords in the ad group.
-This is where single keyword ad groups can go a long way to helping you raise your quality score, which can sometimes help with conversion rates.
-(That being said, make sure you’re not getting over-obsessed with quality score if it’s not helping your conversions.)
+Specific (when applicableFrom this list, we would suggest starting with checking if your ad copy is relevant to the keywords in your ad group.
+This is where single keyword ad groups can go a long way to helping you raise your quality score, which can help with conversion rates.
+That being said, don’t obsess over your quality score if it doesn’t help with conversions.
+Be human first.

-Additionally, there are any number of things that could affect your ads in a negative or positive way.
+Additionally, there are any number of things that could affect your ads.
 This is why adopting a regular A/B split testing schedule really hones in on the elements of your ad that will help you the most.
-So, are you A/B testing?

 Check if your ad rotation settings in your campaigns are set to “rotate indefinitely” or “optimize for the best performing ads.”

-These days, many of us choose to go with “optimize for the best performing ads.”
+As you choose your rotation settings, we’d recommend going with “optimize for the best performing ads.”
 With this setting, Google will automatically show the ad that performs the best more often.

 There's some debate as to whether this actually prevents new ads from competing fairly enough because our existing ads already have the lion's share of data to prove them a winner.
 But we're actually reaching a point where it seems that Google's AI does still properly rotate in and test new ads.